splunk/public-o11y-docs/gdi/opentelemetry/install-linux.rst

       sudo systemctl restart td-agent

-If you already installed Fulentd on a host, then install the Splunk OTel Collector without Fluentd using the command ``--without-fluentd``.
+If you already installed Fluentd on a host, install the Splunk OTel Collector without Fluentd using the ``--without-fluentd`` option.
 For more information, see :ref:`otel-configuration`.

 .. _configure-auto-instrumentation: